-In this chapter, we will discuss life cycle of Git.
-In later chapters, we will see Git command for each operation.
+In this chapter, we will discuss the life cycle of Git.
+In later chapters, we will cover the Git commands for each operation.

-You clone Git repository as a working copy.
+You clone the Git repository as a working copy.

-You modify working copy by adding/editing files.
+You modify the working copy by adding/editing files.

-If necessary, you also update working copy by taking other developers' changes.
+If necessary, you also update the working copy by taking other developer's changes.

 You commit changes.
-If everything was fine, then you push changes to the repository.
+If everything is fine, then you push the changes to the repository.

-After committing if you realize something was wrong, then you correct the last commit and push changes to the repository.
+After committing, if you realize something is wrong, then you correct the last commit and push the changes to the repository.

 Shown below is the pictorial representation of the work-flow.